Why is Georgia O’Keeffe famous?

 What did Georgia O’Keeffe do?

-Born in the rural Midwest to immigrant parents, Georgia O’Keeffe displayed a talent for art at a young age, and at 18, made the journey to Chicago and New York to study professionally.
-After spending several years teaching, in 1917 she got her big break with a solo exhibit in Manhattan’s famed 291 gallery, run by the great photographer and American art promoter Alfred Stieglitz (1864–1946), whom O’Keeffe would later marry.
+Born in the rural Midwest to immigrant parents, Georgia O’Keeffe displayed a talent for art at a young age, and at 18 traveled to Chicago, and then New York, to study professionally.
+After working several years as an art teacher, in 1917 she got her big break with a solo exhibit in Manhattan’s famed 291 gallery, run by the famed photographer and art promoter Alfred Stieglitz (1864–1946), whom O’Keeffe would later marry.
 Following the show’s successful reception, O’Keeffe retired from teaching to spend the rest of her life creating art full-time.

 What was Georgia O’Keeffe like?

-O’Keeffe’s 22-year marriage to Alfred Stieglitz was by far the most important relationship of her life, though it was frequently tense and troubled.
+O’Keeffe’s 22-year marriage to Alfred Stieglitz was by far the most important relationship of her life, though frequently tense and troubled.
 In many ways, it was simply a business partnership that had turned romantic — the much older Stieglitz was fascinated by O’Keeffe’s art, and O’Keeffe’s career benefited greatly from the famous photographer’s management of her career.
-The strong personalities of the two celebrities frequently clashed, however, and near the end of his life Stieglitz was openly cheating on his wife while she would escape to New Mexico for months at a time.
+The strong personalities of the two celebrities frequently clashed, however, and near the end of his life Stieglitz was openly cheating on his wife, prompting her to flee to New Mexico for months at a time.
 O’Keeffe’s anxiety over the relationship would eventually culminate in a nervous breakdown that left her incapacitated for nearly two years.

 O’Keeffe’s sex life and sexuality remain the source of much controversy.
-Though most observers seem to agree that a large number of her paintings are obviously supposed to resemble female genitalia, O’Keeffe herself vehemently denied this was the case, with her feminist defenders claiming such interpretations were sexist and Freudian.
-Others have argued this apparent fascination with vaginal shapes may have represented some manner of repressed homosexuality or bisexuality in the artist, though there is little strong evidence that O’Keeffe was ever romantically involved with women.
-There exists nearly as much controversy surrounding her late-life interest in younger men, particularly her long relationship with personal assistant Juan Hamilton (b.
-1946), to whom she would end up leaving her estate.
+Though most observers seem to agree that a large number of her paintings are quite obviously supposed to resemble female genitalia, O’Keeffe herself vehemently denied this was the case, with her feminist defenders attacking such interpretations as sexist and Freudian.
+Others have argued this apparent fascination with vaginal shapes may have represented some manner of repressed homosexuality or bisexuality in the artist, though there exists little hard evidence that O’Keeffe was ever romantically involved with women.
+A similar amount of controversy surrounds her late-life interest in younger men, particularly her long relationship with personal assistant Juan Hamilton (b.
+1946), to whom she wound up leaving her estate.